Our Projects

 Digital Evidence in Domestic Courts

 The 2022 Leiden Guidelines on Digitally Derived Evidence (‘DDE’) in International Criminal Courts and Tribunals, hosted at at leiden-guidelines.com, serve as a primer for investigators and lawyers on how to treat different forms of DDE.
-Fénix and its partners are developing a generative AI chatbot that will help users to quickly navigate and apply the Leiden Guidelines and its associated resources.
+Fénix and its partners have developed a generative AI chatbot that helps users to quickly navigate and apply the Leiden Guidelines and other key digital evidence resources.